 1. Be true to your brand: Social impact isn’t separate from your brand

-How your sustainability and CSR efforts align with your values, brand attributes, and business strategies informs how you tell your sustainability story, from narrative to design.
+How your sustainability and ESG efforts align with your values, brand attributes, and business strategies informs how you tell your sustainability story, from narrative to design.
 That said, don’t be afraid to stretch your visual brand language.
-You may need to expand your toolkit with additional icons or graphics.
+You may need to expand your toolkit with additional images, icons or graphics.
 As always, your communication needs to be on-brand.

-2. Keep it simple: Get clear on the communication scope and depth for sustainability efforts
+2. Keep it simple: Get clear on the communication scope and depth

 4. Visualize information: Make complex sustainability ideas more understandable

 Infographics, charts, callouts and key stats can make complex ideas more digestible.
-And, that layer of visual information, in addition to the detail where necessary, keeps information scannable for all readers, quickly communicating the salient points.
+And, that layer of visual information, in addition to the details where necessary, keeps information scannable for all readers, quickly communicating the salient points.

 On the web, video and animations can enrich storytelling and engage visitors who may not read everything.
 All these items can draw readers in and encourage them to dig deeper, but don’t go overboard!
 White space and uncrowded layouts mean optimum readability.